-- 1. Demonstrate marketable skills in general creativity and in a specific aspect of creativity and innovation subject matter expertise. - 2.
-Work to engage others in efforts to promote life-enhancing change. - 3.
-Bring innovation and creativity to your research, work, and personal choices, moving beyond traditional disciplinary and paradigmatic boundaries. - 4.
-Combine critical, empathetic, and creative thinking with self-reflection to develop self-knowledge, self-realization, and expansion of consciousness. - 5.
-Place their work within a humanistic perspective across multiple contexts and acknowledge their own biases and unchallenged assumptions. - 6.
-Display an awareness of strengths and challenges based on humanistic values, including authenticity and compassion.
+- Demonstrate marketable skills in general creativity and a specific aspect of creativity and innovation subject matter expertise. - 2.
+Work to engage others in efforts to promote life-enhancing improvements. - 3.
+Bring innovation and creativity to their research, work, and personal choices, moving beyond traditional disciplinary and paradigmatic boundaries. - 4.
+Combine critical, empathetic, and creative thinking as thought leaders with self-reflection to develop self-knowledge, self-realization, and expansion of consciousness. - Place their work within a humanistic perspective across multiple contexts and acknowledge their biases and unchallenged assumptions. - 6.
+Display a global awareness of strengths and challenges based on humanistic values, including authenticity and compassion.